-If you have a valid reason for not being able to submit a piece of coursework on time, you will need to contact the Student Support Team in B201 Ellison Building to request an extension.
+If you have a valid reason for not being able to submit a piece of coursework on time, you will need to contact the Student Support Team (located in B201 Ellison Building) to request a late approval.
+There can be various reasons for not meeting a deadline, most commonly due to illness.
 IT problems are not valid reasons for missing a deadline ("my printer ran out of ink", "my computer got a virus" and "my memory stick broke" are NOT valid reasons).
 In most cases the Student Support Team will be able to arrange a later deadline and complete a Late Approval form.
-For some situations a late approval will not be appropriate/ possible.
-In this case, the student may need to complete a PEC form - see your Student Guide, Student Support Team or programme leader for further guidance on the PEC procedure.
+For some situations a Late Approval will not be appropriate/possible.
+In this case, the student may need to complete a PEC form see your Student Guide, Student Support Team or Programme Leader for further guidance on the PEC procedure.

-When it gets close to PEC deadlines expect an email from the student support team.
+When it gets close to PEC deadlines expect an email from the Student Support Team.